hawaiisfishes.com

 sp.

-Not long after, I saw another in a deep cave-like crevice off the Lana`i Lookout, O`ahu, at a depth of about 25 ft. and managed to get a photo (above).
+Not long after, I saw another in a deep cave-like crevice off the Lana`i Lookout, O`ahu, at a depth of about 25 ft. and managed to get a photo (photo 2, above).
 Though I've been back to the same crevice several times, I never saw it again.
-The next sighting was in August just off the beach at Makua, O`ahu, under a ledge in about 8-10 ft. (see photo below).
+The next sighting was in August just off the beach at Makua, O`ahu, under a ledge in about 8-10 ft. (photo 1, above).
 On the basis of these three sightings, it seems these octopuses are out during the day but remain in dim sheltered areas and do not roam about as Octopus cyanea does.
-If you see one, or better yet, catch one, let me know!
+If you see / photograph any interesting behaviors that might be useful to whoever in future describes this animal scientifically, don't hesitate to pass them on!

 Home | Fishes | Invertebrates | Books | CDs | Links | Contact